vinguan/payloadion/README.md

 # payloadion
-Fluent Library to easily build PayLoad for Push Notification Services such as APNS or WNS
+Fluent Class Library(FCL) to easily build PayLoad for Push Notification Services such as APNS or WNS